alliemeetsfungi/QIIME2_Help/QIIME2_SOP.md

   --i-data path/to/where/file/was/saved/file-name.qza \
   --o-visualization path/to/where/file/will/be/saved/file-name.qzv
 ```
---verbose tells Qiime2 to print out the logging output to the terminal while it runs the command.
+--verbose tells QIIME 2 to print out the logging output to the terminal while it runs the command.
 This can help trouble shoot any errors that may occur during the run, but is not necessary for trimming process.
 When running codes with a bash scripts on the HPC, these will be printed in the .out files produced from that job.<br>
 <br>
-Go to the Qiime2 Viewer on the browser and upload the .qzv file, <ins>record total reads and any other pertinent information</ins>.
+Go to the QIIME 2 Viewer on the browser and upload the .qzv file, <ins>record total reads and any other pertinent information</ins>.
 Compare these outputs to your imported outputs from STEP 2.
 There shouldn't be any differences if everything worked correctly!
 <br><br>Scroll to the very bottom of the "Overview" page and click "Download as TSV" to download per-sample-fastq-counts.tsv post primer trimming if desired.
 <br>
 ### Trim Primers From Forward Sequences